Vaibhavv1703/Vaibhavv1703/README.md

 As I continue my studies, I have set several goals for myself:

-- **Learning:** I am currently diving deeper into data structures and algorithms, which are fundamental to my field.
+- **Learning:** I am diving deeper into data structures and algorithms, which are fundamental to my field.
-- **Projects:** I plan to work on more complex projects, particularly in the areas of web development and machine learning.
+- **Projects:** I plan to work on more complex projects, particularly in web development and machine learning.
 - **Networking:** I aim to connect with like-minded individuals and professionals in the tech community to learn and grow.

 ## Contact Me